Nweekley84/Nates-NoSQL/README.md

-# Natess' NoSQL API "Poor Mans Facebook"
+# Natess' NoSQL API "Telepathy App"

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description.

-Nates' NoSQL API "Poor Mans Facebook" is a Node.js application programming interface (API) that allows users to perform CRUD operations on social networking data models using a NoSQL database.
-The data models include friends, users, thoughts, and reaction data models, and they can be retrieved by ID or all of them.
-This API is built using Node.js and Mongoose, and it provides a simple and scalable way to handle social networking data without the restrictions of traditional relational databases.
-We will use Insomnia to test out the parameters.
+Nates' NoSQL API "Telepathy App" is a Node.js application programming interface (API) that allows users to perform CRUD operations on social networking data models using a NoSQL database (No MySQL was harmed in the making of this).
+The data models include users, thoughts, and reaction data models, and they can be retrieved by ID or all of them.
+This API is built using Node.js and MongooseDB, and it provides a simple and scalable way to handle social networking data without the restrictions of traditional relational databases.
+Since this app will not be published, refer to my video recording below to show functionality.

 ## Table of Contents:
 - [Overview](#Overview)